Set Up Instructions

-For this attention must be paid to the height of the saw blade as by handling the saw blade reduces the overall height so more blade will have to be raised to clear the piece being cut.
+For this attention must be paid to the height of the saw blade.
+By angling the saw blade reduces the overall height.
+Therefore more blade will have to be raised to clear the piece being cut.

 Making Repeat Cut lengths Cross Cutting

 Bring the mitre gauge back level with the clamped block and set the wood being cut to it.
-Then when the cut is made it will be made and space enough for the cut piece to clear without interference and so avoiding possible kick back.
+When the cut is made it will be made and space enough for the cut piece to clear.
+Without interference and so avoiding possible kick back.

 This process can be repeated to make as many pieces as require and all been the same length.

 The following video will demonstrate this procedure: